yusukeyoshino/movie-finder/README.md

 # Features

-The user type movie title in input and click search button Loading the movie data from (TMDb) API and show them on the screen up to 20 titles.
+The user type movie title in input and click search button.<br>
+Loading the movie data from (TMDb) API and show them on the screen up to 20 titles.<br>
 Each title has the following information, Movie poster image,Title, Released date and short description.